Blog

 For example, Los Angeles Theater provides its visitors with an easy way to see what’s going on entertainment-wise in the city.

 Not everyone needs or wants to put up an entire portfolio or personal website.
-Sometimes all you need is a landing page.
-A landing page is generally just a single page where you can include social media links, biographical information, and a contact form or other way to get in touch.
+Sometimes all you need is a resume site.
+A resume site is generally just a single page where you can include social media links, biographical information, and a contact form or other way to get in touch.
 Though the ROI may not always be obvious, it’s helpful to have a central place to send visitors who want to keep up with you or get in touch.

 Creating a business website for a SaaS product is a great way to improve your design skills and even find freelance work in the tech industry.
 SaaS is a software as a service product — think tools like Webflow, Zapier, or Buffer.

 Users of these platforms pay a subscription to get access to tools and resources.
-Creating an actual SaaS product will take a lot of time and engineering resources.
+Creating an actual SaaS product takes a lot of time and engineering resources.
 However, all of these platforms need a marketing site that shows off their product.

 Webflow is one of the most popular tools out there for creating these SaaS marketing websites.